Anil-2003-kumar/Anil-2003-kumar/README.md

 - 📈 **Currently working on:**
   A deep learning project using ECG images to predict cardiac conditions.
-  Comparing a custom CNN with pre-trained models (SqueezeNet, AlexNet) for performance.
+  Comparing a custom CNN with pre-trained models (VGG, AlexNet) for performance.

 ## 💡 Skills:
 Java | Python | OOP | Machine Learning | CNN | Git | MySQL